 Between the fun and sometimes heartwarming story, and the performances, The Jungle Book becomes more than just a fancy visual effects movie, and instead is a story that is equal to the visuals that bring it to life.
 Just for good measure, we even get two songs from the Disney animated film brought back for good measure (“Baer Necessities” and “I Wanna be Like You”), with a third (“Trust in Me”) showing up in the credits.

 Though it may not boast many surprises, The Jungle Book is nonetheless a winning feature that’s as fun as it is beautiful to look at.
-It’s also the first of Disney’s recent sub-genre of animation turned live-action to live up to its potential (though it may not be a coincidence that, aside from Mowgli, the film is primarily animated).
-It’s one of the best films of 2016.
+It’s also the first of Disney’s recent sub-genre of animation turned live-action to live up to its potential.
+Though it may not be a coincidence that, aside from Mowgli, the film is primarily animated.